Error-404-0000/IMO/README.md

 ## Command Line Interface

 The `EJE/` folder contains a small executable named `Lex` that drives the interpreter.
-It accepts the path to an `.sc` file and forwards the script contents directly to `IMO.Lexer.Run`.
+It accepts the path to an `.sc` file and forwards the script contents directly to `Lexer.Lexer.Run`.
 The program performs only minimal argument validation before invoking the interpreter.

 ## Project Structure